Ranjana05b/Ranjana05b/README.md

 - 👋 Hi, I’m Ranjana
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Analysis, visualization and reporting.
-- 🌱 I’m currently learning full stack web development.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email - ranjanagurjar5@gmail.com

 <!---